charliewang123/NetworkCausalTree/paper/paper.md

 ![Network Causal Tree targeted to all effects](images/nct2.png)

-In this example, the most important heterogeneity driver is `x1`.
+In these examples, the most important heterogeneity driver is `x1`.
 The estimated main treatment effect is strongly positive and close to 2 if if $x1 = 0$, while it is strongly negative and close to -2 for $x1 = 1$ (note that this result is coherent with respect to the previous definition of the parameters related to the `data_generator()` function, `h = 2` and `het = TRUE`)

 Online documentation for the package can be found at [fbargaglistoffi/NetworkCausalTree](https://github.com/fbargaglistoffi/NetworkCausalTree).

-# Reproducibility and Dependencies
+# Reproducibility and dependencies

 All examples in this paper can be reproduced using the scripts provided in the `tests/examples/` directory of the package’s GitHub repository.
 The package relies solely on standard R libraries, which are automatically installed and loaded upon installation of `NetworkCausalTree`.
 Numerical stability and reproducibility have been validated through extensive simulation studies and example analyses across multiple systems. **The package passes all standard R CMD check tests without errors or warnings, confirming full compliance with CRAN submission standards.**

-# Implementation and Future Work
+# Implementation and future work

 This package is implemented in R and follows standard R development conventions, ensuring compatibility across systems.
 The GitHub repository provides detailed vignettes and example scripts to facilitate reproducibility.
 Community engagement is encouraged through documented contribution guidelines ([`CONTRIBUTING.md`](https://github.com/charliewang123/NetworkCausalTree/blob/master/CODE_OF_CONDUCT.md)) and a code of conduct ([`CODE_OF_CONDUCT.md`](https://github.com/charliewang123/NetworkCausalTree/blob/master/CODE_OF_CONDUCT.md)).
 Users can report issues or request support through the GitHub Issues page.